Studio 10: History

 In March 2020, due to the coronavirus pandemic, the show removed the live studio audience and since then, the show has been filmed without one.
-It is currently unknown if they will bring back the studio audience in the near future.
 The show expanded to 4 hours from 24 March 2020, commencing from the earlier time of 8am.
+However, Studio 10 has also axed the studio audience in 2020.

-In August 2020, it was announced that Natarsha Belling and Kerri-Anne Kennerley would be leaving the show and Network 10, as the result of severe budget cuts across the network's news and operations department.
+In August 2020, it was announced that Natarsha Belling and Kerri-Anne Kennerley would be leaving the show and Network 10, as a result of severe budget cuts across the network's news and operations department.
 Belling left the show immediately after the announcement, while Kennerley remained until 11 September 2020.
 Joe Hildebrand announced his resignation from the show and Network 10 on 10 September.

 In September 2020, it was announced that Dancing with the Stars judge Tristan MacManus would join the show as co-host alongside Harris.
 The show debuted a new format from Monday 14 September 2020, similar to that of its competitors The Morning Show and Today Extra.
-Harris and MacManus are joined by segment contributions, Denise Drysdale, Craig Bennett and Narelda Jacobs as news presenter.
+Harris and MacManus are joined by segment contributions, Denise Drysdale, Craig Bennett, with Narelda Jacobs and Angela Bishop remaining on the show as news presenter and entertainment presenter.

-On 23rd November 2022, Harris announced that she would be leaving the show after nine years to replace Carrie Bickmore as co-host of The Project.
-She was also the last remaining original host from the pre-2020 era.
+On 23 November 2022, Harris, the last remaining original host, announced that she would be leaving the show after nine years to replace Carrie Bickmore as co-host of The Project.
 She finished up on the program on 23 December 2022.
-Following Harris departure, the show was again reformatted from two person format to a hosting trio with Bishop and Jacobs joining MacManus as co-host in addition to their entertainment and newsreading roles respectively.
-Also, the program was shortened back to a 2 hour timeslot with the program now airing from 10:00am - 12:00pm as a lead in to the networks 10 News First: Midday bulletin.
+Following Harris departure, the show was again reformatted from two person format to a hosting trio with Bishop and Jacobs joining MacManus as co-host, and they all presented the news and entertainment.
+Also, the program was shortened to a new 2 hour timeslot with the program airing from 10:00am – 12:00pm as a lead in to the networks 10 News First: Midday bulletin.

+In November 2023, the program celebrated its 10th anniversary.
+On 14 November 2023, it was announced the program had been cancelled after 10 years mainly due to falling viewership and would not return in 2024.
+The last episode went to air on 22 December 2023.

+Starting on the 26 April 2025 studio 10 youtube channel started to upload Studio 10's top moments, from celebrity interviews to recipes and current events.